-- The alleged misconduct does not meet the definition of sexual harassment (Sexual harassment is a form of discrimination that involves unwanted and inappropriate behavior of a sexual nature); - The alleged misconduct did not occur within FNU's "education program or activity" (defined below); or - The alleged misconduct occurred against a complainant located outside of the United States.
+- The alleged misconduct does not meet the definition of sexual harassment (defined above); - The alleged misconduct did not occur within FNU's "education program or activity" (defined below); or - The alleged misconduct occurred against a complainant located outside of the United States.
 An "education program or activity" for purposes of a formal complaint of sexual harassment includes locations, events, or circumstances over which FNU exercised substantial control over both the respondent and the context in which the sexual harassment occurs, and also includes any building owned or controlled by a student organization that is officially recognized by FNU.

-FNU may also dismiss a formal complaint, if at any time during the investigation or hearing:

-- the complainant notifies the Title IX Coordinator in writing that the complainant would like to withdraw the formal complaint or any allegations therein; - 2. the respondent is no longer enrolled at or employed by FNU; or - 3. specific circumstances prevent FNU from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein.
+FNU may also dismiss a formal complaint, if at any time during the investigation or hearing: 1) the complainant notifies the Title IX Coordinator in writing that the complainant would like to withdraw the formal complaint or any allegations therein; 2) the respondent is no longer enrolled at or employed by FNU; or 3) specific circumstances prevent FNU from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein.

 The Title IX Coordinator will promptly send written notice of the dismissal and reason(s) therefor simultaneously to the parties (complainant and respondent) and will also notify the complainant of the right to appeal a dismissal.
 See below for more information on appeals.
 If a formal complaint is dismissed under the Title IX policy, the complainant may still be able to file a complaint under another FNU policy.
 Students should refer to the Student Handbook and University Catalog, and employees should refer to the Employee Handbook, for additional information.
-Complaints that are dismissed under the Title IX Policy can be also be filed directly with the Department of Student Services.